 7.1 Floors, walls, and ceilings of in-building vaults shall have a minimum three-hour fire resistance rating.
 All concrete surfaces shall be finished smooth.
 7.2 All penetrations shall be sealed to be three-hour fire rated.
-7.3 Network: The bottom 8 ft of wall, minimum, shall be solid concrete at least 6 in thick.
-Above the solid concrete wall, it may be solid concrete or concrete filled masonry units at least 6 in thick.
-7.4 Floors and ceilings of in-building vaults shall be constructed of solid concrete at least 6 in thick.
-7.5 Looped Radial (URD): Walls of in-building vaults shall be constructed of solid concrete or concrete-filled masonry units at least 6 in thick.
+7.3 Network: The bottom 8 ft of wall, minimum, shall be solid concrete at least 6 inches thick.
+Above the solid concrete wall, it may be solid concrete or concrete filled masonry units at least 6 inches thick.
+7.4 Floors and ceilings of in-building vaults shall be constructed of solid concrete at least 6 inches thick.
+7.5 Looped Radial (URD): Walls of in-building vaults shall be constructed of solid concrete or concrete-filled masonry units at least 6 inches thick.
 7.6 Network: Seismic anchors shall be embedded in the floor.
-See U10-5.3/NTP-40.
+See SCL 0667.10.
 7.7 Steel support channels shall be embedded in the ceiling for ceiling-supported cable hangers per SCL 0257.06.
 For Looped Radial vaults, channel layout shall be parallel to the wall that the customer's service enters.
 For Network vaults, channel layout shall be determined by SCL for each specific project.
 7.8 Pre-tensioned or post-tensioned concrete shall have the cable locations permanently marked with red epoxy paint on the surface of the concrete over the encased tendons.
 7.9 In-building vault dimensions shall depend on the equipment and working clearances required.
 See SCL 0751.77.
-7.10 The maximum ceiling height is 18 feet.
+7.10 The maximum ceiling height is 18 ft.
 7.11 For working space for all equipment 600 V and under, see SCL 0751.77.
 7.12 The vault floor shall be smooth, without seams, ridges, or pads.
-The floor shall slope toward the sump 1/2 inch for every 10 feet.
+The floor shall slope toward the sump 1/2 inch for every 10 ft.
 Topping slabs and skim coats are prohibited.
 7.13 Pulling Irons 7.13.1.
 Pulling iron(s) shall be installed per SCL NCI-62 opposite and centered on the primary cable duct bank entrance(s).
 Additional pulling irons may be required.
 All pulling irons shall be independently tested to verify strength.
 7.13.2.
 Pulling irons shall have an ultimate (breaking) strength of 10,000 lb.
 7.13.3.
 Pulling irons shall provide a minimum 3-in diameter round gap for hook or shackle attachment.
-7.13.4.
-For Looped Radial vaults with a six foot or wider equipment access doorway, provide an additional pulling iron.
-Pulling iron shall be located opposite and centered on the doorway and meet SCL NCI-62.

-Standard Number: 0751.00Superseding: October 21, 2019
+Standard Number: 0751.00Superseding: November 10, 2020

-Effective Date: November 10, 2020
+Effective Date: October 22, 2021

 Page: 7 of 12